Where do I vote?

 Who is eligible to register and vote in Minnesota?

 Be at least 18 years old on Election Day

 Have resided in Minnesota for 20 days immediately preceding Election Day

 Not be under guardianship in which the court order revokes the ward's right to vote

-not have been found by a court to be legally incompetent to vote
+Not have been found by a court to be legally incompetent to vote

 How do I register to vote?

-Complete and return a voter registration application to our office, the Secretary of State's Office, or register online at least 20 days prior to the election day here.
+Complete and return a voter registration application to our office, the Secretary of State's office, or register online at least 20 days prior to the election day here.
 Voting will be faster and easier if you are pre-registered to vote.
 You can still register on election day, however, you will need to complete a voter registration application and bring proof of residency with you to the polls.
 Voter registration applications are available online, at the courthouse, local city hall, post office, school district office, libraries, and in the front of most phone books.
-You may also call the Kanabec County Auditor/Treasurer's Office at (320) 679-6430 and request one be mailed to you or print one here.
+You may also call the Kanabec County Auditor/Treasurer's Office at (320) 679-6430 and request one be mailed to you or your can print one by clicking here.